 Risk Management

-The Board of Directors is the highest governance unit for risk management, and the composition of the Risk Management Committee consists of independent or non-executive directors.
-In addition to directly overseeing traditional risks (including safety, business, financial, information security and personal data, etc.) and mid-term / long-term strategic risks through the Risk Management Committee, the mid-term / long-term strategic risks (including environmental risks and emerging risks) are also overseen through the Corporate Sustainability Committee - Risk Management Team.
+The Board of Directors serves as the highest governing body for risk management.
+The Sustainability & Risk Management Committee, composed of independent and non-executive directors, directly oversees both traditional risks (e.g., safety, business, financial, information security, and personal data) and mid- to long-term strategic risks.
+Environmental and emerging risks are managed through the Corporate Sustainability Committee and its Risk Management Team.

 Risk Governance and Structure of CAL